Triad (American fraternities): Miami Triad

 The Miami Triad refers to three fraternities founded at Miami University in Oxford, Ohio, in the 19th century: Beta Theta Pi in 1839, Phi Delta Theta in 1848, and Sigma Chi in 1855.
 Some fraternal historians compare the significance of the Miami Triad to that of the earlier Union Triad.

 Delta Zeta sorority was founded at Miami University in 1902, and Phi Kappa Tau fraternity in 1906.
 Delta Sigma Epsilon sorority began there in 1914, merging in 1956 with Delta Zeta.
 The establishment of these numerous Greek organizations at Miami University resulted in it being known as the Mother of Fraternities.

 It has been a tradition at some campuses that have chapters of each of the Miami Triad, such as the University of Kansas, and the University of Mississippi, to hold an annual party, formal, or ball, often referred to as "Miami Triad" or simply "Triad", to commemorate their tie to each other and the Miami Triad's place in Greek history.
 This tradition has waned in recent years and some schools have transformed the celebration into new events, such as the University of Kansas' Miami Triad Concert.

-Pennsylvania Triad
+Jefferson Triad

-The Pennsylvania Triad consists of Phi Kappa Sigma, founded at the University of Pennsylvania in 1850, and Phi Gamma Delta and Phi Kappa Psi, founded in 1848 and 1852, respectively, at Jefferson College in Canonsburg, Pennsylvania.
+The Jefferson Triad consists of Phi Kappa Sigma, founded at the University of Pennsylvania in 1850, and Phi Gamma Delta and Phi Kappa Psi, founded in 1848 and 1852, respectively, at Jefferson College in Canonsburg, Pennsylvania.
+A third, Kappa Phi Lambda, was also founded there but dissolved in 1874.
+In 1865, Jefferson College combined with Washington College to become Washington & Jefferson College.